YamenHabib/Natural-Language-Inference-NLI-/README.md

 ```

 ### Fine tuning the model on MRPC after training it on STS benchmark
-I order to increase the model accuracy on MRPC dataset, we trained it first on STS benchmark then contined training on MRPC.
+In order to increase the model accuracy on MRPC dataset, we trained it first on STS benchmark then contined training on MRPC.
 You can train this model with our default parameters by running:
 ``` python
 python "fine-tuning on MRPC after training on STS.py"